 In addition, the buildings sit on a well suited piazza that is designed to extend the auditorium’s functions outdoors in the summer.
 The area facing the auditorium's volume can be fitted with seating to accommodate around 500 people for open-air performances or view concert activities on a big screen projecting from the facade.
 This area is laid out along axes springing from the sides of the Auditorium's three volumes, which intersect, generating patterns of dimensions and geometry.

-It is also worth noting that more than 90 newly planted trees were included to replenish the timber used to construct the cubes.
+It is worth noting that more than 90 newly planted trees were included to replenish the timber used to construct the cubes.